Can You Lay Composite Decking Over Concrete?

-You can install your deck over the concrete – but it must be installed on a sub-frame.
+Yes – you can install your deck over the concrete, but it must be installed on a subframe.

 The minimum ground clearance over concrete for NewTechWood composite decking is 40mm.